 1. What collections do you offer?
 Having just one (instead of several) providers can save you significant costs, so it’s good to know if they can only help with just a couple, or all your materials.
 Your provider should also have specific processes in place for all materials.
 Ideally you’d be asked to separate everything (ie paper, glass, plastic, organics etc.) at your premises.
 Commingled materials are often more difficult to separate and recycle which can result in more landfill.

-3. Sticking to government regulations.
+3. Do you have the correct licences?
 Ask the provider what licenses they have in place and if they can show you copies.
 You want a reputable and compliant company… remember if they aren’t doing the right thing and the public becomes aware, this can reflect very negatively on your business.

-4. Sustainability practises: There are big differences when it comes to a genuine commitment to sustainability.
+4. What are your sustainability practises?
+There are big differences when it comes to a genuine commitment to sustainability.
 Here are some simple factors to look out for:

 Education: Do they allocate resources to educate their customers and help them waste less / recycle more?
 Check if they have a blog and/or active social media presence discussing sustainability; do they run, or are involved with, a dedicated school program; do they provide education materials for clients and the public?